benoitrosa/Generalized-Compliance-Computation-for-Continuum-Robots/README.md

 - Tendon Actuated Continuum Robot (TACR)
 - Concentric Agonist-Antagonist Robot (CAAR) will be released soon

+**The derivatives (the Generalized Compliance Matrix and the Joint Jacobian) are computed using the Low-Level Derivative Propagation Method, which is an analytic and very efficient method compared with numerical finite differences.**

 **The Generalized Compliance Matrix is a kind of Jacobian that fully captures the flexibility properties of the robot.
 It is a powerful mathematical tool for :**
 - Trajectory planning algorithms that take into account mechanical contacts between the robot and its environment
 - For stiffness modulation algorithms